monsoonmaelstrom/book2/book2.md

 “I’ll go ask him,” I say as I stand up and leave the two of them alone.

-I head up the stairs and realize I have no idea what room anyone else is in.
+I head up the stairs only to realize I have no idea what room anyone else is in.
 I knock on the door across the hall from ours hoping for the best.
 Gavin answers.

 “Hey Gavin, do you know which room Davy is in?”